bitrix24/b24restdocs/api-reference/catalog/product-property-enum/catalog-product-property-enum-add.md

 {% note alert "TO-DO _not exported to prod_" %}

-- The required parameters are not specified
+- required parameters are not specified
-- No response in case of success
+- no response in case of success
-- No response in case of error
+- no response in case of error
-- No examples in other languages
+- no examples in other languages

 {% endnote %}